AP US Government Unit 1 Practice Test: Foundations of Democracy

 A

-It created the electoral college.
+It created the electoral college

 B

-It allowed Congress to ban the importation of slaves after twenty years.
+It allowed Congress to ban the importation of slaves after twenty years

 C

-It gave equal consideration to both the Virginia Plan and the New Jersey Plan.
+It gave equal consideration to both the Virginia Plan and the New Jersey Plan

 D

-It accepted many of the provisions of the Virginia Plan but retained an upper house of Congress based on equality among the states.
+It accepted many of the provisions of the Virginia Plan but retained an upper house of Congress based on equality among the states

 Question 11 Explanation:

 The correct answer is (D).
 The Great (Connecticut) Compromise settled the debate over representation, which eliminates answers (A) and (B).
-The Great Compromise did not accept the Virginia Plan and New Jersey Plan equally.
+The Great Compromise did not accept the Virginia Plan and the New Jersey Plan equally.
 The Great Compromise accepted most provisions of the Virginia Plan, including a bicameral legislature.
 The New Jersey Plan included a unicameral legislature in which each state had one vote.

 Question 12